adamgilroy22/happy-dog-cafe/README.md

 - The footer code was also taken from the previously mentioned walkthrough project

-- The timeline on the about us page was taken and modified from W3 Schools at: [https://www.w3schools.com/howto/howto_css_timeline.asp]
+- The timeline on the about us page was taken and modified from [W3 Schools](https://www.w3schools.com/howto/howto_css_timeline.asp)

 ### __Content__